orrsiloni/vest.js/README.markdown

 performance-wise.
 The root variable's default is: 'arg'.
 The following examples which produce the same reuslt, show the differences:

-No `variable` - direct access to the data's properties:
+No variable - direct access to the data's properties:
 `vest.compile('Hello <%= name %>!', { name: 'Kermit' })`

-Using `variable` - access properties through the variable:
+Using variable - access properties through the variable:
 `vest.compile('Hello <%= frog.name %>!', { name: 'Kermit' }, { variable : 'frog' })`

-No `variable`, but can still access the data through the default 'arg':
+No variable, but can still access the data through the default 'arg':
 `vest.compile('Hello <%= arg.name %>!', { name: 'Kermit' })`

 templateAPI